 Punjab and Sikhs have a close relationship for that is where all the Sikh Gurus were born and the faith first spread.
 It is where the oldest and most important Gurdwaras (Sikh temples literally meaning the gate or door to the Gurus) were built, with the most important being the Harimandir Sahib (Golden Temple) at Amritsar.
 However, it is a folly to use the terms Sikhs and Punjabis interchangeably.
 Firstly, it is incorrect because Hindus (and Muslims) were and are Punjabis before Sikhs came into being, and even on the eve of partition, barring the Ludhiana district in eastern Punjab, no where were Sikhs a majority.
 Secondly, because it does a disservice to the faith by limiting it to region.
 Millions of people joined the Gurus in other parts of Hindustan, starting with Sindh and Kashmir (neighbouring regions of Punjab) but also in Maharashtra, where Guru Gobind Singh spent a lot of his time and also attained martyrdom.

 One more reason for the close , often synonymous, relationship with Punjab is the fact that the Sikh scriptures are in Punjabi (vs. Sanskrit for the Hindus irrespective of where they are from or Arabic and Persian for the Muslims).
+In fact, Sikh scriptures are not all in Punjabi (they use many dialects of Hindi) but are written using Gurmukhi, which is thought as the script of Punjabi.
 After partition, the Hindus of Punjab readily accepted Hindi as their primary language and the Muslims rejected Punjabi as a language of the Hindus (and Sikhs, whom they consider Hindu for this purpose) in favor of Urdu.
 Sikhs became the automatic custodians of Punjabi.

 But we have to remember that Punjab is the cradle of Hindu civilization.
 The Vedas were born in Punjab.
 Mahabharata was set in Punjab.
 Harappa and Mohenjo Daro flourished in Punjab, long before Islam or Sikhism entered the fray.